Linda Bove | One woman's impact on public awareness

 It seems Bove has come full circle, from the young college graduate who postponed becoming a librarian to test her theatrical wings, to a groundbreaking television actress on a children’s show portraying a librarian, and now as an accomplished owner, producer and thespian of the country’s most renowned theater of the deaf.
 As she continues to reinvent herself, she sets an inspiring example for all who aspire to be heard.

 Editor's note: This is the second of three articles in our Women's History Month series on women with hearing loss who made history.
-If you've enjoyed this article, please read our first article on Alice Cogswell and our second article on Sue Thomas.
+If you've enjoyed this article, please read our other article on Sue Thomas.